mdb-dev-io/GitLabUserEnum/README.md

 # GitLab User Enumeration Script

 This Python script is designed to enumerate valid usernames on a GitLab instance by iterating over a list of potential usernames and checking for their existence.
 The script provides real-time feedback, including a dynamic count of attempts, a running list of found usernames, and the option to use proxies for requests.
-The output is styled using colors inspired by the Dracula color scheme for better readability.
+- The output is styled using colors inspired by the Dracula color scheme for better readability.

 ## Features

-- **Dynamic Progress Updates**: Displays a running count of usernames being tested.
+- **Dynamic Progress Updates**: Displays a running count of usernames being tested, providing real-time feedback on the script's progress.
-- **Colorful Output**: Utilizes the Dracula color scheme for terminal output.
+- **Colorful Output**: Utilizes the Dracula color scheme for terminal output, enhancing readability and user experience.
-- **Proxy Support**: Allows traffic to be routed through specified proxies.
+- **Proxy Support**: Offers the option to route traffic through specified proxies, adding a layer of anonymity and the ability to bypass network restrictions.
-- **Result Persistence**: Saves found usernames to `gitlabUserEnumValidUsers.txt`.
+- **Result Persistence**: Saves found usernames to `gitlabUserEnumValidUsers.txt`, ensuring you have a record of valid usernames.
-- **Dracula Theme**: Terminal output follows the Dracula color scheme for improved readability.
+- **Threading Capabilities**: Employs Python's threading to make concurrent HTTP requests, significantly increasing the efficiency and speed of the enumeration process.
+This allows the script to test multiple usernames simultaneously, reducing the overall runtime and making it highly effective for testing large wordlists.

 ## Usage